bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     let phrase = account.getRecoveryPhrase();
     ```

-## Creating a Bitmark Account using the Bitmark-CLI
+## Creating a Bitmark Account using the Bitmark CLI

-This section introduces simple commands to create a new Bitmark Account using the Bitmark-CLI.
-For the command structures, detailed explanations, and other functions please refer the [Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md) documents.
+This section introduces simple commands to create a new Bitmark Account using the Bitmark CLI.
+For the command structures, detailed explanations, and other functions please refer the [Bitmark CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md) documents.

-### The Basics of Bitmark-CLI
+### The Basics of Bitmark CLI

-All Bitmark-CLI commands follow the same basic structure:
+All Bitmark CLI commands follow the same basic structure:

 `$ bitmark-cli [global-options] command [command-options]`

-You will need to send the Bitmark-CLI the global option `--network` (abbreviation: `-n`) to identify the network that you are sending the command to.
+You will need to send the Bitmark CLI the global option `--network` (abbreviation: `-n`) to identify the network that you are sending the command to.

 **Network Options:**
 * `bitmark`:  the live network, which uses live BTC or LTC to pay for the transactions.